chinonso810/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 4. a program that prints all numbers from 0 to 98 in decimal and in hexadecimal.

-5.Wrote a program that prints numbers from 0 to 99.
+5. Wrote a program that prints numbers from 0 to 99.
 Numbers were separated by , then followed by a newline.

-6.Wrote a  program that prints all possible different combinations of two digits.
+6. Wrote a  program that prints all possible different combinations of two digits.

+7. Wrote a function that checks for lowercase character. using the prototype: def islower(c):

+8.